 Curtain Rods for Sliding Doors

-To get a curtain rod that works with a sliding door you need one that is long enough and sturdy enough.
-Drapes that will cover sliding doors are going to be pretty heavy.
+To get the right curtain rod that will work with a sliding door you need one that is long enough and sturdy enough.
+Drapes or curtain panels that will cover a sliding patio door are going to be pretty heavy.

 Size – Sliding doors come in standard sizes.
 Typically they are 72 inches tall and 80-96 inches wide.
-You will want a rod that goes well beyond the width of the door so that you can push the curtain out of the way.
-You also want one that has at least one middle support bracket because of the length.
+You will want a longer curtain rod that goes well beyond the width of the door so that you can push the curtain out of the way.
+You also want one that has at least one center bracket to provide additional support for the long rod.

 Most sliding doors will require you to use an outside mount.
 This means the rod is mounted well above the top of the doors and outside the window on the wall.

-Material – The finish or material that will work best depends on the other hardware in the room.
+Material – The right choice of finish or material depends on the other hardware in the room.
 If you have a lot of brass get a brass rod, or if you have lots of wood get wood.
-But get a rod that is smooth and not fluted for ease of use.
+Make sure to get a rod that is smooth and not fluted for ease of use.
 You want the drape to slide easily to the side of the door.

 I choose products myself and I may earn an affiliate commission if you buy something, at no cost to you.
 Full Disclosure.